 For booking information, contact Michèle Wije at firstname.lastname@example.org or 212.988.7700 ext.
 219.

 The exhibition will be accompanied by a fully illustrated catalogue, which will provide both a stunning visual record of the garments on display and an important point of reference for further research into women’s sporting attire.
 The catalogue will open with a preface by Serena Williams, offering a contemporary, personal perspective on the role of fashion in sport, and will feature an introductory essay and a catalogue entry on each ensemble in the exhibition, co-written by curators Kevin L. Jones and Christina M. Johnson.

-Kevin L. Jones has been Curator at the FIDM Museum in 1999 and has served as Curator since 2002.
+Kevin L. Jones began his career at the FIDM Museum in 1999 and has served as Curator since 2002.
 Christina M. Johnson began her career at the FIDM Museum in 2003 and has served as Associate Curator since 2010.
 Together, Jones and Johnson have curated such exhibitions as High Style: Betsy Bloomingdale and the Haute Couture (2009), FABULOUS!
 Ten Years of FIDM Museum Acquisitions, 2000–2010 (2011), and in 2013, they organized Modern Love: Fashion Visionaries from the FIDM Museum, LA for Bendigo Art Gallery, Australia.

 Sporting Fashion: Outdoor Girls 1800 to 1960 is organized by the American Federation of Arts and the FIDM Museum at the Fashion Institute of Design & Merchandising, Los Angeles.